AdobeDocs/commerce-admin.en/help/catalog/search-configuration.md

    The default value is `100`.
 Entering a value of `0` caches all search terms and results when entered a second time.

-1. To change the maximum number of lines that are available for returned results in the [storefront popover](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/quick-tour.html), enter a different **[!UICONTROL Autocomplete Limit]** value.
+1. To change the maximum number of lines that are available for returned results in the [storefront pop over](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/quick-tour.html), enter a different **[!UICONTROL Autocomplete Limit]** value.

    Restricting the number of lines improves the performance of searches and reduces the size of the returned list.
-The default value is 8 lines.
+The default value is `8` lines.

 ## Method 2: Commerce with Elasticsearch